Davidyz/executable-checker.nvim/README.md

 ### As a plugin developer

-If your plugin depends on a specific external command and you want to use this plugin to give users a nice way to check for external dependencies, you can use this plugin as well.
+If your plugin depends on a specific external command, and you want to use this plugin to give users a nice way to check for external dependencies, you can use this plugin as well.

 You can put this in your code: